|Click on the titles to listen. All compositions on

 Composer Rolf Julius passed away on January 21, 2011.
 He is known for his concept of 'small music' – a combination of multiple layers of electronic and natural sounds played through tiny speakers at low volume.
 He would use all kinds of small sized containers and receptacles (cups, little plates, flowerpots, etc.) together with the speakers to let them resonate in different ways.
 The experience of listening to his live music required active participation from the audience and was thus always very challenging.
 Julius' attitude and works have been of great inspiration for Charles, who through this 'Music for Julius', has tried to capture some of the characteristics of the colours and density of his music, in order to recreate a kind of 'small music' as he understands it.
 Some of the sounds were selected from Charles' own archives, others were recorded at night 'when insects and frogs are most loquacious, and combined with minimal electronic treatment'.
 The confrontation of those complex sound layers produce unexpected results and the listener has to find his/her way through a dense world of vibrations which merge into the real time environmental sounds where the listening experience is to happen.

-It concentrates on the atmosphere created by the strings layers and the saxophone breathing sounds.
-Other ethereal ingredients such as planes, thunder, rain, cymbals, piano, have been added in order to emphasizes the nostalgic quality of the original composition and might remind of the very last scene of the movie "Godfather II" where Michael Corleone sits pensively in his Lake Tahoe compound, abandoned and alone.
+The composition concentrates on the atmosphere created by the strings layers and the saxophone breathing sounds.
+Other ethereal ingredients such as planes, thunder, rain, cymbals, piano, have been added.

 at Sheffield's Winter Garden

-A sound installation for children in Sheffield's Winter Garden taking place on the 13th of June. sounds by artists including Ryoji Ikeda, Florian Hecker, Mira Calix, Evol, Francisco Lopez, Goodiepal, Christophe Charles and Taylor Deupree will be 'hidden' around the indoor gardens for children and families to discover. produced and curated by Mark Fell and Mat Steel.
+"a sound installation for children in sheffield's winter garden taking place on the 13th of june. sounds by artists including Ryoji Ikeda, Florian Hecker, Mira Calix, Evol, Francisco Lopez, goodiepal, christophe charles and taylor deupree will be 'hidden' around the indoor gardens for children and families to discover. produced and curated by mark fell and mat steel for lovebytes festival 2010."